Natalia Sharymova

 Alex AG believes that mere printing is stripping artworks from their individuality, disallowing them to become objective reality on their own.
 Because of that Alex AG considers everything concerning the ready work being part of the art piece, including frame, making frames in most cases redundant.

-This exhibition features
+This exhibition features several new series

-and art concepts
+and art concepts of Alex AG:

-- Artifacts of the past - the images artificially modified to create in them a “history” due to production process adding to them visual and feel of historical context attached to the physical object.
+the images artificially modified to create in them a “history” due to production process adding to them visual and feel of historical context attached to the physical object.
 Each piece in this series is printed on unique surface, specially prepared for this work, including steel signs, leather and glass.

-- Positional Art - the art pieces, which not only related to their imagery, and form in which they created, but have internal relationships, during to their relative position and way they are exhibited.
+- the art pieces, which not only related to their imagery, and form in which they created, but have internal relationships, during to their relative position and way they are exhibited.

 - Variably compressed panoramas - making a new step in Alex AG compressed panorama technique, this series open a new page of underlying relationship of the objects in the image due to their relative prominence in the print.